 Text Search using DocFetcher :

 Unknown by most then a PC, Mac and Linux can have document search almost like Googl’ing.
 However it is neither available on iOS nor Android.

 The magic program allowing this is DocFetcher.
 You select a drive or folder to be indexed and it sets of.
 Some time later it is done and you can now search for sentences and get a list of documents, including PDF files, where there was a match.
 You even see text snippets of the contexts where the text was found.
 And it present the results in a snap.
 If you change or add documents the program will quickly update it database.
 It is a brilliant piece of software.

 Another text management concept called OneNote ( or OneNote 2016 ) is also very useful.

-I use OneNote 2016 as the first stop to manage shorter texts typically captured from the WEB, but I find the OneNote concept less suited for longer texts which I prefer to have in a PDF or MHT file.
+I use OneNote 2016 as the first stop to manage shorter texts typically captured from the WEB, but I find the OneNote concept less suited for longer texts which I prefer to have in a PDF file.